 The expansion gives patients easy access to the Cardiac Catheterization Lab, Advanced Heart Failure Center, imaging and other services.
 Besides housing the cardiac and pulmonary rehabilitation program and an outpatient laboratory for patient convenience, the new building also includes new clinic and office space for more than 40 cardiovascular physicians and advanced practice clinicians (APCs).
 According to the Winchester Star, every practice in the new building can now accommodate 30% to 50% more patients.

 Shockey began site work in March 2018 and the building opened in February 2020.
+In September, the center received the 2020 Silver Performance Achievement Award from the American College of Cardiology, one of only 124 hospitals nationwide to receive the honor.

 How can we help?
 Tell Us